Similarweb enables you to benchmark your Reach using three main metrics:

-On the upper right-hand corner, you have the ability to download the data to an excel and png file.
+In the upper right-hand corner, you have the ability to download the data to an Excel and PNG file.

 A high percentage of the deduplicated audience is a positive sign because the deduplicated audience indicates multi-device users who indicate high engagement and platform stickiness.